dash0hq/dash0-operator/CONTRIBUTING.md

 ### End-to-End Tests

-The end-to-end tests currently only support Kubernetes via Docker Desktop on Mac.
+The end-to-end tests have been tested with [Docker Desktop](https://docs.docker.com/desktop/features/kubernetes/) on Mac (with Kubernetes support enabled) and [kind](https://kind.sigs.k8s.io/), as well experimentally against remote clusters.
+Docker Desktop is probably the easiest setup to get started with.
+See below for additional instructions for [kind](#running-end-to-end-tests-on-kind).

+Copy the file `test-resources/.env.template` to `test-resources/.env` and set `E2E_KUBECTX` to the name of the Kubernetes context you want to use for the tests.

 To run the end-to-end tests:
 ```